mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 ## Introduction

-**UPDATE 6th October, 2015: I have refactored the original playbook that was the subject of this article into a reusable Ansible Galaxy role.
+**UPDATE 6th October, 2015: I have refactored the original playbook that was the subject of this article into a reusable <a href="https://galaxy.ansible.com/list#/roles/5387" target="_blank">Ansible Galaxy role</a>.
 This article has been updated accordingly and has numerous changes from the original article.**

 Outside of Docker, <a href="http://www.ansible.com" target="_blank">Ansible</a> seems to be one of the hottest DevOps tools these days.